-Since our inception in 2009, R&S has strived to support regional emerging artists in Northeastern Ontario and to showcase their talents alongside artists from across Canada and beyond.
+Since our inception in 2009, R&S has strived to support regional emerging artists in Northeastern Ontario and to showcase their talents alongside AMAZING artists from across Canada and beyond.

 Sincere thanks are extended to the Department of Canadian Heritage - Canada Arts Presentation Fund; The Ontario Arts Council; FACTOR; SOCAN; and, the Ontario Media Development Corporation's Music Futures program.
 Working with helpful, knowledgeable representatives has benefitted us greatly.
 We will be posting the 2017 lineup as soon as we can - much sooner than in the past!
 In the meantime please checkout our 2016 artists!

 Our venue partner, Fishers' Paradise, is located between River Valley and Field, in West Nipissing Ontario.
 R&S has worked with our hosts, Chris and Julie, to shape new campsites and trails and more.
 We now have a superb natural setting for our festivities.
 They are super great folks who love R&S as much as we do.
 The property features the Sturgeon River and a private oxbow lake - both semi-private and group campsites - and lots of trees for shade.
 We welcome you to bring your bikes and canoes and your pooches.
 Yes - dogs are welcome!
 Please see our rules for more info.

 New for this year is a surcharge for bringing in trailers. $25 or $50 for the duration of the festival depending on size of your unit.
 Please visit the link below for details.

 Water at Fisher's Paradise is drawn from a 170' drilled well.
 We lab test our water prior to R&S, working in accordance with our district Health Unit.
 Please do not bring plastic water bottles to the festival.
 Bring your refillables.
 The water filling station will be located in the food vending area.